nodevalet/nodevalet/README.md

 `mnstart 1` will re-enable and restart a particular masternode (1, 2, 3 etc) after you have disabled it
 `mnstop 1` will disable and stop a particular masternode (1, 2, 3 etc)
 `mulligan` erase all masternode data and NodeValet files on this VPS; useful to repurpose VPS
-`rebootq` checks if recent system updates require a reboot. (rather than wait for the scheduled check)
-`resync 1` deletes blockchain data for node (1, 2, 3, etc) and forces a resync
+`rebootq` checks if recent system updates require a reboot `resync 1` deletes blockchain data for node (1, 2, 3, etc) and forces a resync
 `showlog` will display the installation log
 `showmlog` will display the maintenance log